23 Cloud microphysics

 \[ \begin{align} Q_{a,i,r} &= \frac{n_{0,r}\pi\rho_i}{4M_i}\sqrt{\frac{4\rho_l'g}{3\rho_h'c_w}}\int_0^\infty\exp\left(-\lambda_r D\right)D^{5/2}\frac{D^3}{6}\pi\rho_l'dD = \frac{n_{0,r}\pi^2\rho_l'\rho_i}{6M_i\lambda_r^{13/2}}\sqrt{\frac{\rho_l'g}{12\rho_h'c_w}}\Gamma\left(\frac{13}{2}\right). \end{align} \]

-Here $M_i$ is an assumed mass of all ice crystals.
+Here, $M_i$ is an assumed mass of all ice crystals.
 Since supercooled rain freezes when colliding with ice crystals, $Q_{a,i,r}$ is a source density for snow.
 This is accompanied by a phase transition heat flux density, as a phase transition from liquid to solid takes place.

-For the accretion of snow by rain, Eq. is first modified.
+For the accretion of snow by rain, one first modifies Eq.
 (23.134) as follows:

 \[ \begin{align} Q_{a,r,s} &= E_{r,s}n_r\pi\left(r_r + r_s\right)^2\left|v_r - v_s\right|\rho_s = E_{r,s}n_rn_s\pi\left(r_r + r_s\right)^2\left|v_r - v_s\right|\frac{4}{3}\pi r_s^3\rho_i'\nonumber\\ &= E_{r,s}n_rn_s\pi\frac{1}{24}\left(D_r + D_s\right)^2\left|v_r - v_s\right|\pi D_s^3\rho_i'\nonumber\\ &= E_{r,s}\rho_i'n_rn_s\pi^2\left|v_r - v_s\right|\frac{1}{24}\left(r_s^3r_r^2 + 2r_s^4r_r + r_s^5\right). \end{align} \]